Table of Contents

 Energy Lines

-Energy lines are found in a character’s pose; however, they can also appear in the environment, like in rivers and roads, for instance.
+They are found in a character’s pose; however, they can also appear in the environment, like in rivers and roads, for instance.

 Guiding Lines

 Guiding lines pull the eye along a path toward a specific position; when correctly deployed, they can encourage the viewer’s eye to travel around the image the way the artist envisioned.
-An all-time favorite is open umbrellas, because they so nicely guide the eye back into the artwork with their arch and can be held at any angle.
+An all-time favorite is open umbrellas because they so nicely guide the eye back into the artwork with their arch and can be held at any angle.

 Framing